 Air Canada (www.aircanada.com) offers direct daily flights from Heathrow to Vancouver on the mainland.
-While there are cheaper options with other carriers, Air Canada offers more legroom and a generous weight allowance of two bags of 23kg each.
-Prices vary depending on season, so budget about £600 for a flight.
+Prices vary depending on season, but direct economy class return flights can be purchased for around £1,000 for a flight, depending on the time of year.
 Flight times are about nine and a half hours.

 We travelled from the mainland to Vancouver Island by ferry (www.bcferries.com) – we took our hire car on board, but foot passengers and coaches can also travel.
 Sailing times from Horseshoe Bay in Vancouver to the island are one and a half to two hours.
-Adult one-way fares cost C$16.25, while cars cost from C$53.25.
+Adult one-way fares cost C$19.45 for a passenger on foot, while cars cost from C$93.35.

 When to go